What is an RF Division?

 In the past few years, the Rebel Federation has had roughly a dozen or so divisions, coming and going, trying out different games and interests together.
 Not all divisions stay active forever, but just as many new ones are being organized by RF members across the community.

-Divisions, when they start, are given a channel on the Hub Discord to help build interest and visibility among RF members.
-As the division grows, its own Discord is set up, and eventually a blog that can be used to post information and updates.
+Divisions, when they start, are given a portal channel on the Hub Discord server linking to their own server to help build interest and visibility among RF members.
+As the division grows, its Discord server grows with it and receives increased support from RF’s Teams, and eventually a blog that can be used to post information and updates.

-Divisions who have a Discord also typically own their own Discord, there’s no requirement to give up the keys– we consider RF a community effort.
-Hub Command supports Division Discords through maintenance, role set up, graphics set up, and bot setup– we even have our own bots that can be configured to help!
+Divisions who have a Discord also typically own their own Discord, there’s no requirement to give up the keys—we consider RF a community effort.
+RF’s Hub Command (HUBCOM) supports Division Discord servers through maintenance, role set up, graphics set up, and bot setup—we even have our own bots that can be configured to help!

 Division Types and Hub Command Support